rlgerma/reactPortfolio/README.md

 -PWA
 -Built with gatsby
--Contact form is functional ( Send me a message! :] )
+-Contact form is functional
+-Send me a message! :)